fission/blog.fission.io/content/posts/fission-hello-world.md

 	fission env create --name go --image fission/go-env --builder fission/go-builder

->**NOTE**: _Since you are creating a new environment, it may take a few extra seconds before the Go environment pods are up and running in the fission-fuction namespace._
+>**NOTE**: _Since you are creating a new environment, it may take a few extra seconds before the Go environment pods are up and running in the fission-function namespace._

 To verify if the pods are up and running, be sure to run this command: